rorygibson/statik/README.md

 On a development machine:
     git clone https://github.com/rorygibson/ces.git
     mvn clean install

 Server side tasks:

  * Copy the target/ROOT.war file to the servlet container deployment directory
  * Create a config.properties file in the lib/ directory of the servlet container.
+ * Copy your website static files to the directory specified in your config.properties
+ * Start Tomcat (/ Jetty, whatever)

+Example config.properties

+    dbName=contentdb
+    mongoHost=localhost
-Template: dbName=contentdb mongoHost=localhost mongoPort=27017
+    mongoPort=27017